CiscoDevNet/xapi-samples/jsxapi/README.md

 - [Tutorial](tutorial/): simple scripts to learn the jsxapi through baby steps

 - [HttpFeedack](httpfeedback/): start an HTTP Server that registers as a Webhook to your Room Device (HttpFeedback)

+**New to Room Devices, Controls & Macros? check the [QuickStart Guide](../docs/QuickStart.md) to learn to connect to your Device's Web Interface, and load Controls & Macros to your device**